 Software Reporter Tool is a Google Chrome standalone process that monitors your Chrome install and reports if any add-ons are interfering with the normal functioning of the browser.
 The tool isn’t connected to the web but mainly used by the browser to recognize programs that may conflict with it.
 It’s visible as a 54Kb executable named “software_reporter_tool.exe“.
 If you face a high CPU usage for this process or if you frequently see a message Google Chrome Software Reporter Tool has stopped working; you might want to disable or remove it.
 Here is how you can do it.

 The user is completely unaware of the existence of this component, unless and until the user deliberately searches for software reporter tool.
 So the question is what is the role of this Chrome add-on?
 Basically, the Chrome software reporter tool is an executable file that runs once a week and reports the scanned results to Chrome.
-To be precise, the tool scans the system to check for the unwanted software applications that may be interfering with Chrome browsing experience.
+To be precise, the tool scans the system to check for the unwanted software applications that may be interfering with the Chrome browsing experience.
 Also, the tool reports to Chrome about unexpected advertisements or during incidents like site crashes.
 Based on the reports, Chrome then prompts the user to run the Chrome cleanup tool as part of the scanning process.

 Where is Chrome Software Reporter Tool